Gissio/radpro/docs/devices/FS2011/install.md

 ![FS2011 FTDI connection](img/fs2011-ftdi.jpg)

 * Add USB connectivity.
-You'll need: an [3.3 V USB serial converter](https://www.amazon.com/s?k=ftdi+board), a 10 kΩ resistor and [wire-wrap](https://www.amazon.com/s?k=wirewrap+30).
+You'll need: an [3.3 V USB serial converter](https://www.amazon.com/s?k=ftdi+board) and [wire-wrap](https://www.amazon.com/s?k=wirewrap+30).
 Important: never use batteries when powering from USB.
 Follow these instructions:
   * Set up the serial converter for 3.3 V.
   * Connect the serial converter's GND and 5V pins to the FS2011 board's 0V and 5V pads, respectively.
   * Connect the PA2 pin of the microprocessor to the serial converter's RX pin.
-  * Connect the PA3 pin of the microprocessor to the 10 kΩ resistor; connect the other end of the resistor to the serial converter's TX pin.
+  * Connect the PA3 pin of the microprocessor to the serial converter's TX pin.
 * For easier access to XS1, use a file to extend the hole for the battery holder clip so that a 4-pin header connector can fit.
 Solder four cables between XS1 and the 4-pin header.
 Using a glue gun, attach the header to the inside of the back case, so you can access the header with the battery case open.
 * On some FS2011 devices, the tube is not aligned to the holes of the back case.
 For improved measurement, align the tube to the holes using a heat gun/glue gun.
 Be careful, as the tube's glass is very delicate.
 * Some AA rechargeable batteries have low-profile caps that don't make electrical contact with the battery holder.
 To fix this problem, apply solder on the battery holder's pads.